Published on January 10, 2020 – Last Updated on May 7, 2022

 I know what you’re thinking: “I don’t have time for that.”
 But I tell you that a free morning meditation can be as short as five minutes.
 And if that’s still too long for you, there are plenty of great free guided meditations online that can help get you started.
 The key is to find one that works for you and stick with it.
 Continue reading to learn more about how to get started with guided meditation.

 Why Meditate in the Morning?

 Starting your day by meditating is one of the best things you can do.
 It helps keep stress at bay, gives you more energy through the day, and starts your morning off right.
-Trust me… I’ve tried not doing it before and let’s just say that was a mistake!
-In the early hours of the day, I find that the mind is more clear and present.
+I’ve tried not doing it before, which was a mistake!
+In the early hours of the day, the mind is more precise and at the present moment.
 There aren’t as many thoughts running through your head as there would be at night (unless you’re one of those people who stays up thinking all night).

 Stress, Anxiety, Depression, and Mental Strain have almost become constant in today’s world.
-No being, either working, studying, or simply thriving, is excluded from these psychic concerns.
-Ranging from every small, little discomfort to big blown matters, people tend to lose their cool.
-Overthinking, post worry, distress have made a permanent home in the lives of the people of today.
-In this article, we will discuss how a simple 5 minute morning meditation, can benefit you immensely on your day-to-day challenges and habits.
+Whether working, studying, or simply thriving, no being is excluded from people who tend to lose their excellent psychic concerns.
+Ranging from every tiny, little discomfort to e tend to lose their cool.
+Overthinking, post worry, and distress has made a permanent home in the lives of the people of today.
+This article will discuss how a simple 5 minute morning meditation can benefit you immensely in your day-to-day challenges and habits.

 The most affected are those who come in contact with the busy lifestyle of the modern-day world.
-Try out our free guided morning meditation which can be found in our MindTastik app, and start your day refreshed and ready for new challenges.
-If you enjoyed our first-morning meditation, please continue reading this article and you will find another one for you.
+Try out our free guided morning meditation, which can be found in our MindTastik app, and start your day refreshed and ready for new challenges.
+If you enjoyed our first-morning meditation, please continue reading this article, and you will find another one for yourself.

 The morning routine should start with a meditation practice!